rhilconsultants/HELM-ArgoCD-Lab/Lab3/Lab3_part2.md

      backoffLimit: 1
    ```

-   - Replace in the args, {UserName} with your GitHub User Name
-   - create a new file name gh-details.yaml
+   - create a new file name gh-details.yaml, for this step you need to create your github accont token, [How to create github token](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)

    ```YAML
    apiVersion: v1